Liberty House to approach NCLT on Bhushan Power bid rejection by creditors

 -

-ALSO READInsolvency process: UK-based Liberty House bids for Bhushan Power and Steel Billionaire Sanjeev Gupta joins bandwagon to bid for Bhushan Steel Liberty House joins bidding race for assets of debt-laden Bhushan Steel Appellate tribunal stays NCLT order allowing promoter to bid for firm Bhushan Steel, Essar Steel low-hanging fruit for buyers
+ALSO READLiberty House to approach NCLT on Bhushan Power bid rejection by creditors Insolvency process: UK-based Liberty House bids for Bhushan Power and Steel Billionaire Sanjeev Gupta joins bandwagon to bid for Bhushan Steel Liberty House joins bidding race for assets of debt-laden Bhushan Steel Appellate tribunal stays NCLT order allowing promoter to bid for firm

 -